inkarkat/docker-extensions/README.md

 These are some personal aliases, shortcuts, and extensions that make (my) work with the [docker containerization command-line interface](https://www.docker.com/) easier and faster.
 Some of them may be specific to my environment and workflow, but maybe someone finds a valuable nugget in there.

+### Installation

+Download all / some selected extensions (note that some have dependencies, though) and put them somewhere in your `PATH`.
+You can then invoke them via `docker-SUBCOMMAND`.

-Use the following (Bash) shell function to invoke the extensions in the same way as the built-in docker commands, via `docker SUBCOMMAND`:
+Optionally, use the following (Bash) shell function (e.g. in your `.bashrc`) to transparently invoke the extensions in the same way as the built-in docker commands, via `docker SUBCOMMAND`:

     docker() {
         typeset -r dockerAlias="docker-$1"